qqpigass/FREEPII/README.md

 We retrieved the semantics and relationships between GO terms from the GO Consortium released on November 4, 2022. <br /><br />

+### Pre-process data
+Please follow the steps below to generate the data required for model training and performance evaluation. <br />
+1. The protein complexes set is used to generate labels for PPIs in our task.
+In this preprocessing step, <br />
+   we will generate a new set of protein complexes containing only members from the CF-MS data and filter out protein complexes consisting of fewer than three genes. <br />
+   Please follow the script in code/preprocess/preprocess_complexes.R to generate filtered protein complexes set for further analysis. <br />

 To generate predicted PPIs, follow FREEPII_SEC2-heavy_cv1_example.ipynb in the code folder, and use MCL_Clusters.ipynb to generate predicted clusters.
 <br />
 <br />